mwdossantos/kb-86/docs/week-8-follow-swift-tutorials-and-development.md

 The final folder I will address is the `Assets.xcassets` folder.
 This contains all of the images that don't belong in the resources folder such as the two Jedi's.

-## Create launch screen
+## Create launch screen with GIF

+- How did I do the GIF?
+- The delay
+- The transition to Onboarding

-describe what I am going to design and paste my code with comments at the end with it running in the simulator (recorded)
+highlight important sections of the code and explaid what it does. paste my code with comments at the end with it running in the simulator (recorded)

 ## Sith & Jedi mode

+Done

+- How did I implement Dark mode
+- How did I define which assets to use?
+- How did I define the colors?
+- Hwo did I navigate to the planet list view?

-describe what I am going to design and paste my code with comments at the end with it running in the simulator (recorded)
+highlight important sections of the code and explaid what it does. paste my code with comments at the end with it running in the simulator (recorded)

 ## Onboarding with Sith & Jedi

+Done -

-describe what I am going to design and paste my code with comments at the end with it running in the simulator (recorded)
+highlight important sections of the code and explaid what it does. paste my code with comments at the end with it running in the simulator (recorded)

 ---